lairdgrouplancaster/LabMain/README.txt

 Using a previous version of the repository:

 After cloning the repository, look at the recent logs by using the command: "git log --oneline".
 Select the version of the roll back you want, and then make note of the first 5 characters of the unique number and use: "git checkout (5 characters)".
-Alternatively, you can use this function based on dates instead, such as if I wanted to revert back 10 days ago, I would input: "git checkout @{10.days.ago}"
+Alternatively, you can use this function based on dates instead, for example if I wanted to revert back 10 days ago, I would input: "git checkout @{10.days.ago}"

 Current Files: